Mrmongoose64/learningJournal2024/README.md

 ## 2024-10-29

 I added a "Return to Main Menu" button to the Options menu and took any necessary screenshots.
 I wrote the tutorial, which consists of 17 steps, each accompanied by at least one screenshot.
-I faced no real issues, but I did retroactively add some comments to my two scripts.<
+I faced no real issues, but I did retroactively add some comments to my two scripts.<br>